NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Bengals: B+

 If this ends up being Marvin Lewis' final home game in Cincinnati, the Bengals sent him out with a bang.
-They almost found out that maybe they should've been giving the ball to Giovani Bernard a little bit more.
-The Bengals running back, who's been buried on the depth chart behind Jeremy Hill and Joe Mixon this season, carried the ball 23 times for 116 yards.
-Before Sunday, Bernard hadn't topped 15 carries or 80 yards in a game at any point during the season.
+They found out that maybe they should've been giving the ball to Giovani Bernard a little bit more.
+The Bengals running back, who has been buried on the depth chart behind Jeremy Hill and Joe Mixon, carried the ball 23 times for 116 yards.
+Before Sunday, Bernard hadn't topped 15 carries or 80 yards in a game this season.
 Oh, and just for good measure, the Bengals running back also tacked on seven catches for 52 yards.
 Maybe the Bengals' next coach will actually utilize Bernard before Week 16 next season.

 Carolina 22-19 over Tampa Bay